 Several types of therapies are used for retinoblastoma, and more than 90% of children can be cured.
 In addition to curing the retinoblastoma, an important goal of treatment is the preservation of vision.
 Many of these treatment approaches described below have become available as a result of clinical trials.
 The Children’s Oncology Group has recently developed treatment clinical trials that include retinoblastoma.

 Descriptions of the most common treatment options for retinoblastoma are listed below.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and patient’s overall health.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with the doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .